SACHSTech/2-14-oop-design-project-joel-menezes/README.md

 ## Summary
+Scope: 30 teams, All Players, and 30 coaches
 The real world system represented in this design is a basketball team.
 There are different classes Person class, Player class, Coach class, and Team class.

 Person: This is an abstract class that represents all players and head coaches for all teams.